 A PDDL/M domain may contain an additional section that declares the modules similar to the way predicates are declared in PDDL.
-In this section, each semantic attachment has its own entry, a condition-checker or duration-calculator module consisting of three, and an effect-applicator module of four mandatory parts: They start with a unique identifier to reference the module including a possibly empty list of parameters, similar to a function or predicate entry in their respective sections.
+In this section, each semantic attachment has its own entry, a condition-checker module consisting of three, and an effect-applicator module of four mandatory parts: Both start with a unique identifier to reference the module including a possibly empty list of parameters, similar to a function or predicate entry in their respective sections.
 Only for effect-applicator modules we then list any number of numerical fluents that are set by the module.
-In each case the type of module and finally the function and library name where the module can be found by the planning system is declared.
+Both cases then declare the type of module and finally the function and library name where the module can be found by the planning system.